JohnRising/docs/docs/api/paymaster/introduction.md

 Sample implementation: [DepositPaymaster.sol](https://github.com/eth-infinitism/account-abstraction/blob/develop/contracts/samples/DepositPaymaster.sol)

 These are paymasters that provide gas abstractions linked to an ERC-20 token on-chain.
-For example, without account abstraction, a user who want's to send USDC will need to hold both the stablecoin and ETH in order to pay the transaction fee.
+For example, without account abstraction, a user who wants to send USDC will need to hold both the stablecoin and ETH in order to pay the transaction fee.
 This changes with the deposit paymaster as it can enable users to pay their transaction fees in USDC only and not have to hold any ETH.

 And because ERC-20 is a widely adopted standard, this can also work with any other token the paymaster chooses to support.